mannyigho/darksidecustomer/README.md

 ## Description

-This is very simple and basic CRUD application that utilizes the PHP Laravel framework for backend functionality  and Vue JS 3 for frontend functionality.
-The APP provides the user with the ability fot create a new customer, update a customer record, delete a customer record and view all customers records in a single view.
+This is a very simple and basic CRUD application that utilizes the PHP Laravel framework for backend functionality  and Vue JS 3 for frontend functionality.
+The APP provides the user with the ability to create a new customer, update a customer record, delete a customer record and view all customers records in a single view.

 ## Project Structure